LouisRouss/DiffuLab/README.md

 - [x] doc string and comment
 - [x] Make the implementation of the DiT architecture more versatile
 - [x] Check DiT is working (both mm and basic)
+- [ ] add the different possible parametrization for the loss (eps, xo, v etc...)
 - [ ] create unit tests and add them to the CI
 - [ ] add gradient checkpointing to DiT
 - [ ] add some more context embedders